digital-fabric/polyphony/README.md

 `Coroutine` - a class encapsulating a task running on a dedicated fiber.
 A coroutine can be short- or long-lived.
 It can be suspended and resumed, awaited and cancelled.
-It is usually started using `Kernel.spawn`:
+It is usually started using `Kernel#spawn`:

 ```ruby
 10.times do